Shrinks99/recipes/content/mains/Vegetarian Chilli.md

 ### Comments

-Ladle into bowls and serve with a sliced baguette.
+Ladle into bowels and serve with a sliced baguette.